Bernard J. Rhie

 Associate Professor of English

-Meditation: I often lead meditations on and around campus.
-If you’d like to receive announcements about meditation offerings, I invite you to follow my Instagram account or join the Meditation@Williams chat on GroupMe.
+Meditation: I often lead meditations around campus.
+One regular offering is a sitting group that meets on Tuesday evenings at Tasha Yoga on Spring Street.
+To learn more about this group, click here.
+If you’d like to receive announcements about this and other meditation offerings, I invite you to follow my Instagram account.
 I’ve also recorded some guided meditations for the Williams community, which you can find on Spotify and Apple Podcasts.

 Education